ghadeerelmahdy96/MoviesLoader/README.md

 # MoviesLoader
-Movies Loader ios app to show list of movies and get stored data if there is no internet connetion using MVP archeticture design pattern.
+Movies Loader ios app to show list of movies using pagination and get stored data if there is no internet connetion using MVP archeticture design pattern.